edupoux/MVA_2020_SL/TD_#2/README.md

        tokens.
 This file will be named `evaluation_data.parser_output`

 ## Handing the assignment
-Send your tgz archive to mva.speech.language@gmail.com before the  class on Monday, March 18th.
+Send your **tgz** archive to mva.speech.language@gmail.com before Monday, March 9th, midnight.
 You must follow the following naming conventions:
 1. Start the title of your email with "TD2".
-2. A tgz compressed version of your `MVA_TD2_LASTNAME_Firstname` folder.
-The tgz archive must be named according to the following
+2. The tgz compressed version of your `MVA_TD2_LASTNAME_Firstname` folder must be named according to the following
    pattern: **`MVA_TD2_LASTNAME_Firstname.tgz`**